raythical/raythical/README.md

 - Hi, I’m @raythical
-- I’m interested in coding, biology, healthcare, science
+- I’m interested in coding, politics, international relations
 - currently in highschool
 - I’m currently learning math-sci as a majority